 NCI builds partnerships in the public and private sectors.
 We value collaborations with private companies, philanthropic groups, and advocacy organizations on the leading edge of science, technology, and community networking.
-Examples of these collaborations include grants, contracts, formal partnerships, involvement of advocates, and clinical trials conducted in communities throughout the United States.
+Examples of these collaborations include grants, contracts, formal partnerships, advocate involvement, and clinical trials conducted in communities throughout the United States and around the world.
 Through productive collaborations with multiple partners, we can make progress that benefits patients and their families.

 NCI’s Cancer Centers Program

-Currently, 66 NCI-designated cancer centers around the country conduct transdisciplinary cancer research to reduce cancer incidence, morbidity, and mortality.
-NCI supports NCI-designated cancers centers through the Cancer Center Support Grant.
+NCI-designated cancer centers around the country conduct transdisciplinary cancer research to reduce cancer incidence, morbidity, and mortality.

-The CNP is designed to reach communities and populations that experience a disproportionate share of the cancer burden: African-Americans, American Indians/Alaska Natives, Hawaiian Natives and other Pacific Islanders, Asians, Hispanics/Latinos, and underserved rural populations.
-CNP grant awards from NCI ensure that communities and populations that experience a disproportionate share of the cancer burden have the resources to address cancer disparities through community-based participation in education, research, and training.
+CNP ensures that communities and populations that experience a disproportionate share of the cancer burden have the resources to address cancer disparities through community-based participatory research, education, and training.

-SPOREs are specialized centers sponsored by an NCI center grant that promotes interdisciplinary research with the goal of moving basic research findings from the laboratory to clinical settings, involving both cancer patients and populations at risk of cancer.
+SPOREs focus on a specific organ site.
+These specialized centers are sponsored by an NCI center grant that promotes interdisciplinary research with the goal of moving basic research findings from the laboratory to clinical settings, involving both cancer patients and populations at risk for cancer.

 CGH strives to advance global cancer research, build capacity, and leverage resources across nations.